GVAC & GVA Financial Policies and Procedures

 When time is of the essence, bid procedures may be waived provided prudent measures are taken to obtain the best price available under the circumstances (phone, quotations, etc.).

-12.1 Waiver of Formal Bidding Procedures The Principal or Chief Executive Officer may waive, in writing, the formal bidding procedures of this chapter when time is of the essence and the best interests of the Academy or Collaborative will be served by such action.
-Proceeding under this section, the Principal or Chief Executive officer shall submit an informal memorandum to their respective Boards stating all essential terms of the contract and the reasons for proceeding under this section.
+12.1 Waiver of Formal Bidding Procedures The Principal or Executive Director may waive, in writing, the formal bidding procedures of this chapter when time is of the essence and the best interests of the Academy or Collaborative will be served by such action.
+Proceeding under this section, the Principal or Executive Director shall submit an informal memorandum to their respective Boards stating all essential terms of the contract and the reasons for proceeding under this section.

 - Acquisition or disposal of unused or obsolete equipment.